sf-concurrency/Alexis_Chapter7_DataParallelism/Ch7Notes.md

-For GPGPU computing, that index space is whatever the set of index values is necessary to index over some data structure that is of interest and is susceptible to this treatment.
+For GPGPU computing, that index space is whatever the set of index values is necessary to index over some data structure that is of interest and is susceptible to this kind of data-parallel processing.

-SO that index might be the set of integer pairs needed to represent locations in a 2d matrix.
+So that index might be the set of integer pairs needed to represent locations in a 2d matrix.
 That set could itself be indexed over with a single integer value, by mapping the set of integers to the set of pairs, by assuming the row and height dimensions.